Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 First, the two DNA strands split apart.
 Then, special proteins within the nucleus read the base pairs on a DNA strand to create an intermediate messenger molecule.

-This process is called transcription and the molecule created is called messenger RNA (mRNA). mRNA is another type of nucleic acid and it does exactly what its name implies.
-It travels outside of the nucleus, serving as a message to the cellular machinery that builds proteins.
+This process creates the messenger molecule RNA (mRNA). mRNA is another type of nucleic acid.
+It travels outside the nucleus, serving as a message to the cellular machinery that builds proteins.

 In the second step, specialized components of the cell read the mRNA’s message three base pairs at a time and work to assemble a protein, amino acid by amino acid.
 This process is called translation.